beneyup/SQL-Projects/README.md

 # [Instagram Clone Project](https://github.com/beneyup/SQL-Projects/tree/master-branch)
-In this project, we'll investigate a database and find answers for questions like :
+In this project, we'll investigate a database by using joins and find answers for questions like :
 * What day of the week do most users register on?
 * Which users have not posted any photos?
 * Which users liked every single photo on the clone website?